Deutsch English

 Early Treatment Improves Survival Chances

-The term “bladder cancer”, often referred to as urinary bladder carcinoma, bladder carcinoma, or as so-called urothelial cell carcinoma, is understood to mean a malignant tumour of the bladder.
+The term bladder cancer, often referred to as urinary bladder carcinoma, bladder carcinoma, or urothelial carcinoma of the urinary bladder, refers to a malignant tumour of the bladder.

-Bladder cancer affects significantly more men than women, namely about two and a half times more.
-The total number of new cases of bladder cancer in Germany is about 28,700 per year.
+Bladder cancer affects men three times more often than women.
+The total number of new cases of bladder cancer in Germany is about 30,000 per year.
 Carcinomas that are locally limited and therefore highly likely to be cured are also included in the statistics, as well as uncertain findings of cell regeneration.

 Carcinoma in the bladder